DevSecOps Checklist for Reliable, Automated Software Security

 DevSecOps is more than a collection of best practices, it’s a shared mindset that security is the responsibility of everyone on your team.
 The goal of this shared mindset — to put it simply — is to safely and efficiently implement security decisions throughout the development process without having to comprise safety.

-Help your team develop awareness of potential software vulnerabilities
+Help your team develop an awareness of potential software vulnerabilities

 A few best practices to help ensure this include: